m-clark/Miscellaneous-R-Code/README.md

 Miscellaneous (mostly) R Code
 ====================

 This is a place for miscellaneous R and other code I've put together for clients, co-workers or myself for learning and demonstration purposes.
 The attempt is made to put together some well-commented and/or conceptually clear code from scratch, though most functionality is readily available in any number of well-developed R packages.
-Typically examples are provided using such packages for comparison of results.
+Typically, examples are provided using such packages for comparison of results.
+I would say most of these are geared toward intermediate to advanced folks that want to dig a little deeper into the models and underlying algorithms.

-More recently, I usually just create a document of some kind rather than a standard `*.R` file, so you might check out the [docs](https://github.com/m-clark/docs) repo as well.
+More recently, if it gets more involved, I usually just create a document of some kind rather than a standard `*.R` file, so you might check out the [docs](https://github.com/m-clark/docs) repo as well.

 Model Fitting